-Figure 1: Red line of the planning application for the Euston Tower Scheme (Source: ET\DR\A\10002)
+Figure 1: Red line of the planning application for the Euston Tower Scheme (Source: ET_DR_A_10002)

 Euston Tower is situated within the London Borough of Camden ('LBC'), and the ward of Regent's Park.
 The Site is bounded by Euston Road (south), Hampstead Road (east), Brock Street (north) and Regent's Place (west).
-The Site covers an area of 8,079sqm, comprised of an existing single, ground plus 36-storey tower.
+The Site covers an area of 8,079sqm, comprised of an existing single, ground plus 36storey tower.
 The existing tower, which has been largely vacant for several years, predominantly comprises office uses on the upper floors, with retail uses in operation at ground floor level.
 The Site does not fall within a conservation area; the Fitzroy Square CA and Bloomsbury CA are both located in close proximity (south).
 There are no elements of the Site that are statutory or locally listed.
-A Certificate of Immunity from listing has been submitted and at the time of submission is still pending in respect of the existing tower.
-There are several buildings located within a close radius of the Site that are Grade I, Grade II and Grade II\ listed.
+A Certificate of Immunity from listing has been submitted and granted.
+There are several buildings located within a close radius of the Site that are Grade I, Grade II and Grade II listed.
 The Site has a PTAL rating of 6b indicating 'excellent' transport connectivity.
 The Site is mainly served by Warren Street Underground Station (south), Euston Square Underground Station (east) and Great Portland Street Underground Station (west).
 There are also several bus routes that serve the site along Euston Road (south) and Hampstead Road (east).

 The land surrounding the Site consists of a range of uses.
-The Site is part of British Land's Regent's Place campus, designated within the Knowledge Quarter Innovation District ('KQID'), home to world-class clusters of scientific and knowledge-based institutions and companies specialising in life-sciences, data and technology and creative industries.
+The Site is part of British Land's Regent's Place campus, designated within the Knowledge Quarter Innovation District ('KQID'), home to worldclass clusters of scientific and knowledge-based institutions and companies specialising in life-sciences, data and technology and creative industries.
 Regent's Place comprises commercial, office, residential, cultural and community land uses, as well as pedestrianised streets and public realm incorporated into the space.
 The closest residential properties are located along Drummond Street (north) and Hampstead Road (east).

-Redevelopment of Euston Tower, including the partial retention (retention of existing core, foundations and basement), disassembly, reuse and extension of the existing building, to provide a 32-storey building for use as offices and research and development floorspace (Class E(g)) and office, retail, café and restaurant space (Class E) and learning and community space (Class F) at ground, first and second floors, and associated external terraces.
+Redevelopment of Euston Tower, including the partial retention (retention of existing core, foundations and basement), disassembly, reuse and extension of the existing building, to provide a 32-storey building for use as offices and research and development floorspace (Class E(g)) and office, retail, café and restaurant space (Class E) and enterprise space (Class E/F) at ground and first floors, and associated external terraces.
 Provision of public realm enhancements, including new landscaping, and provision of new publicly accessible steps and ramp.
 Provision of short and long stay cycle storage, servicing, refuse storage, plant and other ancillary and associated works.